karol11/l_async/README.md

 Where
 - We create \[1] and return \[9] our data provider `slot`.
 - We take and hold our counterpart \[2]
-- We register that we are ready to serve the next request \[3]
+- We register that we are ready to serve the next request \[3] When the consumer deletes our slot object, this lambda will be deleted.
-- When the consumer deletes our slot object, we detect it in \[4] and delete our context data by not calling and just releasing the `next`.
 This also deletes `seq_a` and `seq_b`.
-- On the incoming data request from consumer we create the `combined` `result` to accumulate the results of two parallel outgoing requests, that could be received in any order and possibly asynchronously.
+- On the incoming data request from consumer we create the `combined` `result` to accumulate the results of two parallel outgoing requests, that could be received in any order and possibly asynchronously. \[4]
-- Then we perform two parallel requests on `seq_a` \[9] and `seq_b` \[8].
+- Then we perform two parallel requests on `a` \[7] and `b` \[8].
 Please note, that these two line do exactly the same job.
 Line \[8] is just an illustration of what `result::setter` does internally.
-- After two results are done fetching, we notify our consumer by calling `sink` at \[6]
+- After two results are done fetching, we notify our consumer by calling `sink` at \[5]
-- And by calling `next` \[7] we restart our `zipping` loop, which calls the `sink.await` and make us ready to receive another request.
+- And by calling `next` \[6] we restart our `zipping` loop, which calls the `sink.await` and make us ready to receive another request.
-- Our `loop` will continue working until our consumer deletes our `slot` object and we stop at \[4].
+- Our `loop` will continue working until our consumer deletes our `slot` object, and this automatically deletes sync lambda \[3], next object and loop variables.

-Slots are useful for building the chained data providers and for creating state machines, because `await` in the same `slot` can be called with different lambdas.
+Slots are useful for building the chained data providers and for creating state machines, because `await` in the same `slot` can be called with different lambdas (see `slot_example.cpp`.

 ## Structure
 - `include/l_async.h` - single header library itself,